ImHooya/Unity-DialogueEngine/README.md

 }
 ```

-If `Overriding L10n File` is assigned in the `General` tab:
+If `Overriding L10n File` is assigned in the General tab:

-- Node preview uses that file first
+- The Node Editor preview uses that file first
 - Runtime dialogue text loading also uses that file first
-- If empty, the default `DialogueTextData.json` is used
+- If no override is assigned, the default `DialogueTextData.json` is used

-## Export & Import

-Menu path:

-`DialogueEngine/Dialogue Engine Manager -> Export & Import`

-Buttons:

-- `Export All`: exports manager settings and dialogue JSON together
-- `Export Manager`: exports only manager settings
-- `Export Dialogue`: exports only graph dialogue JSON
-- `Import`: restores manager settings from `Export All` or `Export Manager` JSON

-Notes:

-- Unity object references such as thumbnails, audio clips, and prefabs are exported as asset paths
-- During import, assets are restored from those paths if they exist
-- Invalid JSON does not clear current settings; import fails safely

 ## Basic Workflow